Maansi-Kaluva/RepForge-AI-Gym-Coach/README.md

 # 🏋️‍♀️ RepForge: Computer Vision Meets Live LLM Voice Coaching, Rep by Rep

-A computer-vision fitness coach that watches you train through your webcam, scores your form rep-by-rep, detects fatigue before you do, and speaks live corrections powered by an LLM — all running in a Streamlit app.
+A computer-vision fitness coach that watches you train through your webcam, scores your form rep-by-rep, detects fatigue before you do, and speaks live corrections powered by an LLM, all running in a Streamlit app.

 Built from scratch to deliver real-time exercise tracking, biomechanical form analysis, fatigue detection, session-aware AI coaching, and persistent workout analytics, going beyond a typical rep-counter application.